 Sometimes what does work surprises me too.
-When I made calls on my regular phone to the U.S. recently, it congratulated me on my success and let me know I just made a call over the internet, which my plan automatically chooses if available.
+When I made calls on my regular phone to the U.S. recently, my carrier congratulated me (and itself) on my success connecting and let me know I had just made a call over the internet, which my plan chose automatically.

 I had to remind myself what a laughable dilemma this is when you are living and working in paradise.

 Even with the problems that you will always have reintroducing all your technology to a new location (You can almost hear it saying, "Where am I?
 This just doesnt' feel right!"), you can't help asking yourself, in this age of free international calling, Skype/Zoom, online banking and secure internet, why doesn't everyone do this?